benjaminapetersen/js-lunch-and-learn/projects/gulp-angularJS/docs/step_3.md

-# Step 3:  Coming Soon
+# Step 3:  The App: Routes & A Page

 ## A Little Housekeeping